 CSG’s Industry Leading Feasibility Study Development Approach

-CSG applied our industry leading approach to efficiently develop a comprehensive Feasibility Study for South Dakota’s Child Support System Replacement Planning project, including completing a full OCSE-compliant Feasibility Study and Cost Benefit Analysis in ten months.
+CSG applied our industry leading approach to efficiently develop a comprehensive Feasibility Study for South Dakota’s Child Support System Replacement Planning project, including completing a full OCSS-compliant Feasibility Study and Cost Benefit Analysis in ten months.

 The CSG team developed an As-Is needs assessment, a To-Be analysis, business and technology requirements, business process and work flow diagrams, and use cases to ensure alignment to South Dakota’s business needs.
 CSG worked collaboratively with DSS to assess solution options through an Alternatives Analysis and Cost Benefit Analysis.
-CSG also supported DSS in the preparation and submittal of the PAPD and IAPD funding documentation for OCSE approval.
+CSG also supported DSS in the preparation and submittal of the PAPD and IAPD funding documentation for OCSS approval.